openstack/tripleo-ci/zuul.d/README.rst

  - `tempest_format`: Installing tempest from venv, packages or containers
  - `tempest_extra_config`: A dict values in order to override the tempest.conf
  - `tempest_plugins`: List of tempest plugins needs to be installed
+ - `standalone_environment_files`: List of environment files to be overriden by the featureset configuration on standalone deployment.
+The environment file should exist in tripleo-heat-templates repo.

 Example::